Usher to headline Super Bowl halftime show in Las Vegas

 Usher will join "CBS Mornings" on Monday to discuss the announcement and his plans for the performance.

-The Super Bowl LVIII performance will be at Allegiant Stadium in Las Vegas on Feb.
+Super Bowl LVIII will be at Allegiant Stadium in Las Vegas on Feb.
 11, 2024.
-The halftime show will air on CBS and is being sponsored by Apple Music.
+The game and halftime show will air on CBS, and the halftime show is being sponsored by Apple Music.

 Sunday's announcement was cheered by Jay-Z, who called Usher "the ultimate artist and showman."
 Jay-Z's Roc Nation is helping to produce the halftime show.